Material

 Another common question is “Where do I get this sort of information?”

-Most material departments or supply chain management teams maintain detailed listings of all materials the company receives as well as what particular projects receive.
-While these listings are generally used to identify material deliveries, late deliveries, material availability for transfers or borrow-paybacks, etc., they generally have the unit price and quantity purchased information necessary for the CAMs (or at least the material department) to perform the price/usage analysis required.
+Most material departments or supply chain management teams use software tools to maintain a database of all materials the company receives as well as what particular projects receive.
+While the material management system is generally used to identify material deliveries, late deliveries, material availability for transfers or borrow-paybacks, etc., they generally have the unit price and quantity purchased information necessary for the CAMs (or at least the material department) to perform the price/usage analysis required.
 It may require special runs, or sorts, of the BOMs or inventories that are maintained, but the information is usually available.

-The CAMs can take these runs and conduct their algorithms to do the price/usage calculations described above.
+The CAMs can use the material management system data and perform their algorithms to do the price/usage calculations described above.
 Generally, these systems contain enough information to discretely measure every part number to the lowest unit price item on the project.
 Earned value management, however, does not require reporting price and usage analysis on “connecting bolt #123 with a price of $0.0000134 per unit.”

 Humphreys & Associates is available for EVM consulting, CAM certification and additional information on this topic.
 Contact us today.